InnerveSummerOfCode/ISOC-23-WEBD/README.md

 ## Project Overview

-I created a ContactUs page along with error checks and light and dark mode which empower users with the ability to seamlessly switch between light and dark modes, thereby elevating their browsing experience.

-Also made a ticket booking page for the exhibitions and also giving a feature to remove the bookings.
+Welcome to my website's open-source project!
+I've been hard at work making several enhancements to improve the user experience and functionality of the website.
+Below, you'll find a summary of the key issues I've resolved:

 ## Access

-Access these by using the url:  https://anshify.github.io/ISOC-23-WEBD/
+Access the website by using the url:  https://anshify.github.io/ISOC-23-WEBD/

 ### Issues solved